-The off-campus Master of Arts in Special Education degree at Appalachian
+The face-to-face Master of Arts in Special Education degree at Appalachian

 Make a positive impact on children with learning disabilities.
 Gain skills and strategies specific to the education of special needs students with the Master of Arts in Special Education program at Appalachian State University.

 This program will prepare you to work with students with intellectual disabilities (mental retardation), learning disabilities and/or students with emotional/behavioral disorders.